punlx/css-ctrl-handler/README.md

    - Type -- anywhere inside [...], such as bg[-- or bd[1px solid --, to see color variables like --blue-100, --green-200 from your theme file.

-3. The extension automatically updates suggestions if you move or rename your styledwind.theme.ts.
-If you have multiple files named styledwind.theme.ts, it picks the first one it finds in the workspace.
+3. The extension automatically updates suggestions if you move or rename your ctrl.theme.ts.
+If you have multiple files named ctrl.theme.ts, it picks the first one it finds in the workspace.

 # FAQ

-**Why do I need "files.associations": { "\*.swd.ts": "typescript" }"?** VSCode does not recognize \*.swd.tsas TypeScript out of the box.
+**Why do I need "files.associations": { "\*.ctrl.ts": "typescript" }"?** VSCode does not recognize \*.ctrl.tsas TypeScript out of the box.
 By associating it withtypescript`, you get proper syntax highlighting and TS language features.

 What if my theme file structure differs from the default pattern?
 The extension uses a regex approach to parse theme.palette([...]).
 If your code significantly deviates from the default array format, you might need to modify the parsing logic in the extension code.